RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 Here's a well-intention but WRONG way to do this.

 So we begin by creating a generic 3-element subset and leave three blanks where the elements should go.
-Si
+Since there are 5 elements in the main set, there are 5 ways to fill in the first blank, then 4 ways to fill in the second because repetitions aren't allowed in sets, then 3 ways to fill in the third one.
+Since that's a sequence of tasks, we multiply 5*4*3 to get 60 possible ways to form those sets.

+This sounds good at first because it's a similar counting process to how we counted the number of subsets of a set, and the number of n-bit strings in the first video.
+But it's obviously
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA5Mzk0OTcxXX0=
+eyJoaXN0b3J5IjpbLTE4ODA4MTI3MTBdfQ==
 -->